Santa Cruz Overnight Camp

 Leadership Development Programs (Grades 10-12)

 Many of our campers return year after year, and even join our staff!
-Kennolyn is proud to offer a popular and inspirational Leadership Training course, beginning with the 2 week CILT program for campers entering 10th grade.
+Kennolyn is proud to offer a popular and inspirational Leadership Training course, beginning with the 2 week CILT program for campers entering 10th grade (and turn 15 before July).
 Those who successfully complete CILT training may be invited to return the following summer as CITs.

 The CILT Program

 It’s the Kennolyn you know and love, but geared specifically for 10th graders!

 As a CILT, I learned how to work out problems and to trust and communicate better.

 So, you’ve been to Kennolyn before and had a fantastic time.
 You are eager to come back to camp, but are in high school now and ready for some exciting new challenges!
 Our Camper in Leadership Training (CILT) Program was created just for you, with special activities and responsibilities appropriate to your age and abilities.
 First time campers can also enroll in the CILT program.

-CILTs choose three regular activity periods in the morning, and afternoons are filled with a wide variety of individual and group activities that are challenging but fun.
+CILTs choose fourregular activity periods in the morning, and afternoons are filled with a wide variety of individual and group activities that are challenging but fun.
 Wouldn’t it be awesome if you could learn all of your high school subjects while making a cake blind-folded, playing a giant game of hide and seek, teaching a basketball class, or diving in a swimming hole?
 These activities teach you a lot about yourself and your potential.

 The CILT as a Camper…

 Every morning, CILTs have the opportunity to be regular Kennolyn Campers.
-You choose three activities, such as Hilltop Ropes Course, BMX, and Horseback Riding.
-You share your cabin with a CILT coordinator, who is sort of like an older brother or sister who will crack down on you only if you deserve it!
+You choose four activities, such as Hilltop Ropes Course, BMX, and pool activities.
+You share your cabin with other CILTS and a coordinator.

 The CILT as a Participant in Leadership Training…